 Military Service

-The two options for medical students in the military are the Health Professions Scholarship Program and Uniformed Services University of Health Sciences.
+The two options for medical students in the military are the Health Professions Scholarship Program and Uniformed Services University of the Health Sciences.
 Both programs pay for the cost of medical school but require a service commitment once the student graduates.

 Federal Financial Aid